Want to work as Cabin Crew on a variety of aircraft to destinations worldwide? British Airways may be perfect for you!

 You’ll also have the chance to ask any questions you might have.

-You’ll be given a choice of dates and times to attend (you’re responsible for paying your own travel and accommodation costs) at one of the sessions held at the British Airways HQ located near Heathrow Airport.
+You’ll usually be given a choice of dates to attend (you’re responsible for paying your own travel and accommodation costs) at one of the sessions held at the British Airways HQ located near Heathrow Airport.

 This final interview for those on the shortlist will take place on the same day as the assessment day, lasting around 30-40 minutes and containing in-depth questions to find out how suitable you are for the role.